caicloud/cyclone/docs/api/v1/api.md

 ### List SCM Dockerfiles

-List all dockerfiles for the repositories can be accessed by this project.
+List all dockerfiles for the repository.

 **Request**